 While a greasy plate of fries or sugary snack may temporarily alleviate a bad mood, long-term happiness is rarely doled out at a drive-thru.
 Fortunately, there are plenty of foods with proven mood-boosting benefits that can help you get happier and healthier with every bite.
-So, before you dive headfirst into another value meal, add these happiness-promoting foods to your menu.
-And when you do indulge those junk food cravings, just make sure they aren’t on the list of The 22 Worst Carbs in America.
+So, before you dive headfirst into another value meal, add these foods that make you happy to your menu.

 Beans are a magnesium-rich food that helps boost the happiness hormone, serotonin, and bloated feeling, too.
 As if that's not enough, these small but mighty guys are antioxidant-rich and loaded with other good-for-you nutrients like iron, fiber, copper, zinc and potassium.

-One of the best choices of fish for feeling content and boosting weight loss, a steamed piece of halibut has an impressive amount of protein and influences your serotonin levels.
-It’s also ranked as one of the most filling foods, according to The Satiety Index of Common Foods, an Australian study published in the European Journal of Clinical Nutrition.
+One of the best choices of foods that make you happy?
+Halibut.
+A steamed piece of halibut has an impressive amount of protein and influences your serotonin levels.
+It's also ranked as one of the most filling foods, according to The Satiety Index of Common Foods, an Australian study published in the European Journal of Clinical Nutrition.
 The moral of the story?
 Bust out of a hangry mood with a little halibut.

 Whole Grain Bread

 When your hormones are all over the place (PMS, stress at work, whatever), you wind up craving carb-rich foods because they help comfort your hormonal rollercoaster.
-But cookies won’t make you nearly as happy (or thin) as a complex carb like whole grain bread.
-However, unlike cookies, those whole grains can improve the amount of good bacteria in your gut, which can have a profound influence on your mood.
-When you can’t stand the sight of another sandwich, the 25 Carbs That Uncover Your Abs will help you fill up and slim down.
+But cookies won't make you nearly as happy (or thin) as a complex carb like whole grain bread.
+However, unlike cookies, those whole grains can improve the number of good bacteria in your gut, which can have a profound influence on your mood.
+When you can't stand the sight of another sandwich, the healthy sources of carbs will help you fill up and slim down.

 It's hard to beat the amazing beet.
 Beets contains betaine, which supports serotonin production in the brain, elevating your mood along the way.
 Beets also have a potent dose of folic acid in them, which stabilizes emotional and mental health, improving your chances of happiness with every bite.